Who and What We Are - Fall and Spring Edition - Spring 2020

 - Right now you and your players can pay in a couple of different ways.
 Rather than go into depth in this brief introduction, please go to the link on the right titled How to Pay.

 - Please direct your players to complete their annual Online Liability Waiver.
 Every player must complete the online waiver annually and annually starts with the fall season.
-If your player registered in the fall 2018 season, they've done they're waiver already and don't need to do another one.
-Starting February 1, we’ll post on the web site an alphabetical listing of the players who have completed their waivers, as copies do not go to the team reps, only the ASL office and the player.
+Important change: if you pay online, you complete the waiver during that process now and do not have to separately submit your online waiver.
+Otherwise, if you pay at the office in any form go to the Online Waiver link on the front page of the website.
+Starting August 1, we’ll post on the web site an alphabetical listing of the players who have completed their waivers, as copies do not go to the team reps, only the ASL office and the player.
 Your player does not need to send it to us.

 Dates to Remember

-- Last day to register players for the March 3 game for all divisions is Thursday, Feburary 28.
-The office will not be open on either Friday, March 1 or Saturday March 2.
-Player registration begins again on Monday, March 4.
+- Last day to register players for the March 1 game for all divisions is Thursday, February 27.
+The office will not be open on either Friday, February 28 or Saturday February 29.
+Player registration begins again on Monday, March 2 and continues through the season.

 Three Important Steps to Register a Player